lefrog/db-row-parser/README.md

 # db-row-parser

-Simple "row" parser that transform a row (basically an array) into an object graph.
+Simple "row" parser that transform a row (basically an array or a "flatten" Javascript Object) into an object graph.

-For example if we have a row like:
+For example if we have rows like:
 ```
+let rows = [
+  [1, "Pascal", "123 on the street", "In a City", 12345, 10, "My First Blog"],
-let row = [1, "foo", "123 on the street", "In a City"];
+  [1, "Pascal", "123 on the street", "In a City", 12345, 20, "My Second Blog"]
+];
 ```

 And we want to make it into an object graph like:
 ```
 {
   userId: 1,
-  username: "foo",
+  username: "Pascal",
   address: {
     street: "123 on the street",
     city: "In a City"
+  },
+  dob: "Wed Dec 31 1969 17:00:12 GMT-0700 (MST)",
+  blogs: [
+    {
+      blogId: 10,
+      text: "My First Blog"
+    },
+    {
+      blogId: 20,
+      text: "My Second Blog"
     }
+  ]
 }
 ```

-We can configure our parser like this:
+We can configure our parsers like this:
 ```
+let blogParser = new DbRowParser({
+  key: 5,
+  properties: {
+    blogId: 5,
+    text: 6
+  }
+});
 let addressParser = new DbRowParser({
   key: 2,
   properties: {